thread/routemaster/README.md

 ### State machines

-A state machine is a series of states, with defined transitions between states, and conditions for when those tranitions are allowed to occur.
+A state machine is a series of states, with defined transitions between states, and conditions for when those transitions are allowed to occur.

 A single Routemaster instance can manage multiple state machines.